Volunteer and Support

 Student Virtual Judges are college or university students studying STEM and must be at least 18-years-old.
 The Student Virtual Judge Program gives students an opportunity to gain experience in critical thinking and provide constructive criticism in science and engineering.
 Student Virtual Judges volunteer virtually through the eCYBERMISSION Website.

 As a Leadership intern at Camp Invention

 The National Inventors Hall of Fame offers a volunteer Leadership Intern program for high school and college level students, and would welcome AEOP alumni to participate.
 Participants get hands-on leadership experience, gain valuable communication skills and can earn up to 40 volunteer hours.

 For more information contact Wendy Merket at email@example.com

-Our volunteering opportunities cover a wide range of ages, STEM activities and locations.
-If you are interested in volunteering, please complete a volunteer form and email it to USArmy.Detrick.MEDCOM-USAMRMC.Other.Educational-Outreach@mail.mil
+Our opportunities cover a wide range of ages, STEM activities and locations.
+Time commitments vary from as little as 15 minutes to mentoring a student for an entire summer or more.
+If you are interested in supporting USAMRDC STEM education please complete a STEM support form and email it to USArmy.Detrick.MEDCOM-USAMRMC.Other.Educational-Outreach@mail.mil.